Program overview

 Featured Experiences

-The Bachelor of Architectural Studies program offers a variety of unique experiences that enhance the educational journey of its students:
+The Bachelor of Architectural Studies program offers a variety of unique experiences that enhance learning and professional development:

-• Cultural Engagement: Access to Elders and Knowledge Carriers, enriching the learning experience with Indigenous perspectives.
+• Access to Elders: Students can engage with Elders and Knowledge Carriers in Residence, enriching their understanding of Indigenous perspectives.

 Career Options

-Graduates of the Bachelor of Architectural Studies program can pursue a variety of career paths in Canada, including:
+Graduates of the Bachelor of Architectural Studies program have a wide range of career opportunities in Canada, including:

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.